sudevansujit/Twitter_Sentiment_Analysis/README.md

 This folder contains preprocessing and anlysis of 1.6M twitter data.

-Chatting slang converter can be updated and used to expand various contractions which are used in chat.
+I have made the Chatting slang converter.
+It can be updated and used to expand various contractions which are used in chat.
 Feel free to use it and update it.